Film has the power to tell stories that simply help their audience understand: understand

-JDogg Film Scholarship is proud to announce Leo Pfeifer, a graduate of Ballard High School, as the 2016 scholarship recipient.
-Leo’s films have received six Awards of Excellence at the Northwest Emmys, nine Official Selections at the National Film Festival for Talented Youth, and over 200,000 views online.
-Leo will attend Point Park University’s Cinema Production program starting in the fall of 2016.
+As a student in Ballard High School’s video production program, Leo created films that received six Awards of Excellence at the Northwest Emmys, nine Official Selections at the National Film Festival for Talented Youth, and over 200,000 views online.

 Leo’s work includes narrative, music video, and advertising, but his biggest interest is documentary.
 He likes the power of the stories that documentaries are capable of telling, and their ability to examine something real.
 His documentary “Clipped Wings” tells the stories of those most affected by the Boy Scouts’ ban on gay members.
 It gained a wide audience online, was featured by news and advocacy organizations, and played at festivals.